 (7)GOOD CD PLAYERS HAVE TO COST THOUSANDS?

 This is an area where consumers are especially vulnerable.
 It's worth explaining what is involved in playing a CD.
 A CD is simply a convenient device for moving around digital files.
 It is not like a cassette or LP both of which carry an analogue of the music which can be replayed in real time.
 The CD is put into a disc reader which reads the digits in packets and stores them temporarily in a buffer after which they are passed on to a digital to analogue converter (DAC).
 There's filtering out of spuriae and a bit of analogue amplifation to give the required output level and that's about it although component choice, power supplies and circuit layout are issues.
-There are two timing issues when decoding CDs.
-The first is to do with the spacing of the digits (jitter) and the second is to do with the rate at which the music is played in the analogue domain.
+There is a timing issue when decoding CDs.
+This is to do with the spacing of the digits (jitter).
 The necessary reference clocking is now done very well by high quality standard chips making special custom devices unnecessary.
 There is no justification for CD players costing thousands and players such as the AVI one was on the limit for a state of the art machine.
 There is a huge amount of charlatanism and deceipt in this sector.
 We heard recently of a customer who bought a £3000 supposed audiophile machine (not AVI!) and then bought an £80 machine from a well known supermarket and found it to be better.
 Today it looks like CD players are not even the best devices for playing CDs (see (2) above).

 It is a simple matter to replicate the CD playing proceedure in (7) using a computer and a computer can even store the file for further use.
 Ordinary low cost consumer grade computers usually need a sound card upgrade (£50 - £150) to reach the standard of a good CD player.
 Alternatively an external DAC may be used.
 Music libraries can be created on computers ("iTunes" is very good software for this purpose - and it's free).
 Even LPs can be put into the library as digital files ("LP Recorder" is very good software for this).
 Files can be copied to an iPod for remote use.
 The iPod can also be connected to a hi-fi system and if "lossless" files are used the results are very good.
 If the library is stored on a lap top computer and wireless transmission of the signal is available then any track in the library can be played through the hi-fi system without wires and (apart from size) the computer does the job of an iPod as well.
-This whole area is currently very active and computers are undoubtedly here to stay in h-ifi sytems.The conventional hi-fi industry is now under very heavy attack from the computer industry.
-This is a change we welcome.
-We hope that the charlatans and mountebanks who abound in the hi-fi industry will be purged for ever leaving the honest engineering based companies to prosper.
+This whole area is currently very active and computers are undoubtedly here to stay in h-ifi sytems.The conventional hi-fi industry is now under attack from the computer industry.
+This is a change we welcome as it brings extra levels of convenience and utility.
+A computer running iTunes is a good example and is also very cost effective.

 To define this we need something akin to the Turing Test for artificial intelligence (person in one room is having a dialogue with a computer in another room and cannot tell whether he is talking to a computer or a real person).
 Here it is: Perfect sound reproduction occurs when a blindfolded person cannot tell the difference between the reproduced sound and the real acoustic event.
 Very difficult to achieve but at least it indicates what to aim for.